norbertkiszka/rigol-screenshot/README.md

 ## What is this?

-This is simple Linux Bash script that Im using sometimes to capture screenshots from osciloscope Rigol DS1054Z via network.
+This is simple Linux shell script that Im using sometimes to capture screenshots from osciloscope Rigol DS1054Z via network.

 ## Required hardware